 There are two GLAN ports on the motherboard.
 Each Gigabit Ethernet LAN port has two LEDs.
-The green LED indicates activity, while the Link LED may be green, amber or off to indicate the speed of the connection.
+The green LED indicates activity.
+The power LED may be green, orange or off to indicate the speed of the connection.
 See the tables at right for more information.